livioso/kvanC/Documentation/Notes/README.md

 - Request: `GET /web/index.html HTTP/1.1` `<header>`
 - Response: `HTTP/1.0 200 OK` `<message>`
 - `HEAD` same as `GET` without body (getting metadata).

+#### POST

+- POST requests are never cached.
+- POST requests have no restrictions on data length.

+#### GET

+- GET requests can be cached.
+- GET requests should be used only to retrieve data.
+- GET requests have length restrictions.